wbor-fm/.github/profile/README.md

 # Hello!

 [WBOR (91.1 FM)](https://wbor.org) is the noncommercial, community public radio station licensed to Bowdoin College.
 This is the public repository for our technology operations.
-Please [contact us](https://wbor.org/contact) if you have any questions.
+Please [contact us](https://wbor.org/contact) if you have any questions or would like to become involved in projects.

 # Contributing
 We're delighted you want to help contribute to our online operations.
 We welcome folks at all levels of experience.